Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Detailed Experimental Results

+Here, $f_1$ and $f_2$ represent any two distinct formulas selected from the aggregated pool.
+The negative sign for the EIC term in $L$ drives the selection toward pairs with the largest possible stability gap, while the constraints ensure that the paired formulas are indistinguishable in terms of fitting accuracy and length.
+The threshold $R^2>0.85$ ensures that only high-quality candidates are evaluated.
+This procedure yielded a total of 172 valid formula pairs across the 19 problems.

-For the human rating experiment, we invite 108 volunteer participants with at least a bachelor’s degree in science or engineering.
+\textbf{Human Expert Evaluation.} For the human rating experiment, we invited 108 volunteer participants with at least a bachelor’s degree in science or engineering.
 Each participant was randomly assigned 10 formula pairs.
-For each pair, participants received the data samples visualization, dataset description, and the two candidate formulas with their $R^2$ and complexity, and were asked to choose the more interpretable one (EIC scores were withheld), as demonstrated in Figure~\ref{fig:rating1} and \ref{fig:rating2}.
+For each pair, participants were presented with the data sample visualization, dataset description, and the two candidate formulas alongside their $R^2$ and complexity metrics.
+They were then asked to choose the more interpretable one based on their domain knowledge and intuition (importantly, EIC scores were withheld to ensure blind evaluation), as demonstrated in Figure~\ref{fig:rating1} and \ref{fig:rating2}.
 We collected 1080 evaluations in total.
-After discarding responses completed in under 60 seconds, 840 evaluations remained, with each pair assessed on average 4.9 times.
+After discarding responses completed in under 60 seconds to ensure quality, 840 valid evaluations remained, with each pair assessed on average 4.9 times.

+\textbf{LLM Corroboration.} To provide independent corroboration of the human evaluation results, we also presented each pair to Large Language Models (LLMs) acting as domain experts.
+We employed two models, GPT-4o-Mini and Qwen3, which are trained on different linguistic distributions, thereby reducing the risk of model-specific bias.
+We formatted the prompt as shown in Figure~\ref{fig:prompt}, providing the LLMs with the dataset context, sampled points $(x, y)$, mathematical expressions, and performance metrics ($R^2$, Complexity), while withholding EIC scores.
+We evaluated every formula pair on each LLM five times under a temperature setting of 0.7 to account for sampling variability.
+The results, shown in Figure~\ref{fig:LLM_rating2}, indicate that LLMs exhibited a preference rate of 72.19\% for the lower-EIC formulas.
+This alignment with human experts (who preferred lower-EIC formulas in 69.8\% of cases) further validates the reliability of EIC as a proxy for interpretability.